 Day 5 (land): Exploring the West Coast.
 Ardchattan, dramatic GlenCoe, scene of the infamous massacre, and back via Glenorchy and Kilchurn castle on Loch Awe.

-Day 6 (land/sea): Your departure point will be Oban (Dunstaffnage Marina), the gateway to the Hebridean isles.
+Day 6 (land/sea): Time to take to the waves, Your departure point will be Oban (Dunstaffnage Marina), the gateway to the Hebridean isles.
 After a short introduction to life on board our small ship we lift anchor and set sail to our first destination which is Loch Linnhe.
 We travel past Lismore Island for the sheltered anchorage off Shuna Island.
 We can go ashore and visit the local nature reserve on the mainland and admire the famous Castle Stalker.
 There are lovely walks across the causeway bridge to Port Appin.

 Day 7 (sea): A narrow entrance leads us in to the tranquil waters of Loch Spelve (on the beautiful Isle of Mull) with its surrounding ancient oak forest.
 If we are lucky we might spot an otter along the loch shore.
 We can also pick up some local grown mussels in the morning before we leave to our next destination.

-Day 8 (sea): Our final desitnation today will be Tobermory but first we will stop at our daytime anchorage in Duart Bay which is below the spectacular 13th century Duart Castle, the ancestral home to the Maclean clan.
+Day 8 (sea): First stop is at our daytime anchorage in Duart Bay which is below the spectacular 13th century Duart Castle, the ancestral home to the Maclean clan.
 You can go for walks along the shore and visit the castle and learn about its rich clan history.
-Call one or two days before to get the introduction to the cast from the guide.

-Tobermory is one of the most picturesque towns in the Hebridean Isles with its famous whisky distillery and colourful waterfront.
-We anchor in the Bay where a Spanish galleon was supposedly sunk with all its treasure.
-There are also Sea Eagle Watch tours, guided walks or you can just wander along the streets, visit the delightful local museum, perhaps watch a pipe band, admire the wooden fishing boats and take in the long history of this lovely village.
+Then on to Tobermory, one of the most picturesque towns in the Hebrides Isles with its famous whisky distillery and colourful waterfront.
+We anchor in the bay where a Spanish galleon was sunk with all its treasure.
+There are also Sea Eagle Watch tours, guided walks or you can just wander along the streets, visit the delightful local museum and admire the wooden fishing boats in the harbour of this lovely village.

-Day 9 (sea): Just south of Oronsay island, another Inner Hebridean island, lies secluded Loch Drumbuie.
+Day 9 (sea): Across the Sounds of Mull and into the mouth of Loch Sunart.
+Here, just south of Oronsay island, lies secluded and remote Loch Drumbuie.
 A squeeze between high sided cliffs and we are in a perfectly sheltered anchorage.
-We can spend a tranquil night here.
+We can spend a tranquil afternoon and night here.

-Day 10 (sea): In the picturesque Loch Aline there are woodland walks and, at the head of the loch, is ancient Ardtornish estate and woodland gardens.
+Day 10 (sea): South to picturesque Loch Aline, where there are woodland walks and, at the head of the loch, Ardtornish estate and gardens.
+Old Ardtornish castle - fortress of the Lords of the Isles and scene of the infamous treaty between them and the English king - is on the headland above.

-Day 11 (sea): We return to Dunstaffnage marina by 12:30.
-Collected by car and back via the Trossachs and Stirling to Edinburgh.Enquire now
+Day 11 (sea/land): We return to Dunstaffnage marina by 12:30.
+Collected to hook up with a glorious train journey back through the Highlands to Edinburgh for a comfortable last night.Enquire now

 Get in touch and we will do our best to meet your requirementsEnquire